 The Foothills Four – Artists from the foot of Mount Dandenong.
 Now showing

 In September and October we held a successful exhibition of Pamela Pretty’s work

 Since joining our artists at Five Ways Galleries, Pamela’s work has been greatly admired and in demand.
 Apart from creating such contemplative and inspiring paintings, Pamela also runs classes in watercolour and pastel media at the Ringwood Arts Society.

 Pamela shares, “Wonder is a word that is associated with sight and feeling and often relates to things beyond our grasp.

 I am inspired by the way that children perceive the world with fresh eyes and hearts full of amazement and wonder in response to the world around them, seeing simple things that we take for granted and finding them fascinating.

 This thought has inspired me to look deeply at some things and places around me and to share my view of them with you.
 I hope that you enjoy these paintings as much as I enjoyed making them.”
 Pamela Pretty

 The gallery will hold a number of paintings from the Wonder exhibition in the near future

-The Five Ways Galleries will be closed for the month of July, to carry out further upgrade works to two of our gallery rooms, in which new LED track spotlights will be installed, bringing them up to the same standard as the rest of the gallery.
+In July, the Five Ways Galleries carried out further upgrade works to two of our gallery rooms, in which new LED track spotlights were installed, bringing them up to the same energy efficient and high colour-rendition standard as the rest of the gallery.

-The exhibition of It Hao Pheh, The Gift, is extended until the end of June, by popular demand.
+The exhibition of It Hao Pheh, The Gift, ran until our Winter closure at the end of June